CSE512-15S/howRumorsSpread/README.md

 Users can hover or click on a line in the main panel to get details about that tweet in the side panel.
 This information includes the original tweet and the names and follower counts of all accounts emitting that tweet.
 ![tweet detail](readme_images/tweet-detail.jpg)

-### Installation Instructions

-  1. Install node and npm if you have not done so
-  2. If you do not have bower or gulp installed, run `sudo npm install -g bower && sudo npm install-g gulp`
-  3. Run `npm install && bower install`
-  4. Run `gulp`